Hierarchical Bayesian propulsion power models for marine vessels: Results

 To conclude the model comparison, we illustrate in \cref{fig:res-vs-stw} how the model residuals behave as a function of vessel speed for the different models.
 To do this, we fit a smooth residual vs.\ speed through water (STW) curve to the data using the LOWESS method \cite{lowess} (see the top left plot in the Figure for an illustration), and then plot the smoothed curves for all the ships in one figure.
 From the Figure we can again observe the under-estimation of power in STEAM2, and also the common over-estimation of power with high speeds.
 Also, in line with the \cref{fig:res-comp}, the data-based models perform better and have less speed-dependent bias.

 One possible factor behind the under-estimation of power in the STEAM model is that it ignores many resistance components such as wind, waves, squat and hull roughness.
 Work is currently underway to include many of these effects to STEAM.
-The data-based approach doesn't explicitly include most of these either (only wind), but since the models are fitted to the data, they calibrate to some average contribution of these excluded resistances.
-For instance, the ship-specific fits calibrate to some average hull condition over the data period included in the model fitting, and the hyper-model calibrates to some average hull condition over the ships.
+The data-based approach doesn't explicitly include most of these either (only wind), but since the models are fitted to the data, they calibrate to some average contribution of some of these excluded resistances.
+For instance, the frictional resistance coefficients in the ship-specific fits calibrate to some average hull condition over the data period included in the model fitting, and the hyper-model calibrates to some average hull condition over the ships.
+Moreover, wind and waves are correlated, so the wind coefficient probably ends up capturing some of the wave breaking resistance, too.
 In this sense, the data-based models do take these extra resistance factors into account in some way, and thus the comparison to STEAM is not completely fair.
 While the data-based models perform well here, within the set of cruise-ship examples, more research is needed for extrapolation to smaller vessels, where the implicitly included resistance factors may impact differently.
 The purpose of this comparison is thus not to claim that the data-based methods outperform the classical white box resistance calculations, but to demonstrate that the hierarchical modeling concept provides a viable option when enough data is available.